-Presentation Strategies (Individual, due February 9 at 6:00) At this point you are starting to think about compelling ways to display your findings.
+Presentation Strategies I (Individual, due February 7) At this point you are starting to think about compelling ways to display your findings.
 This assignment involves critiquing two forms of information delivery.
 First, from a power point presentation of your own choosing, provide a written critique of the effectiveness, brevity, and clarity of the presentation.
 This paper should be 3-5 pages, double spaced.
 Then create an alternative presentation of the same information that is more effective, brief, and clear (four slides, maximum).

-Next, search the web for a particularly interesting single visual presentation of a complex idea.
+Presentation Strategies II (Individual, due February 14) Next, search the web for a particularly interesting single visual presentation (beautiful visualization) of a complex idea.
 This could be a table, graphic, illustration, etc. from a research article (can be from previous work you have done for class).
 Share the visual presentation, describe the findings, and share your perspective about why you find it interesting and effective.
 This piece is 2-4 pages, double spaced.
-So, the total output for this assignment: 3-5 pages critique of a presentation, 4 (maximum) Power Point slides, 2-4 pages describing a visual presentation you like.
-All double spaced.

-Data Analysis (Project, due February 23 at 6:00) Congratulations!
+Data Analysis (Project, due February 21) Congratulations!
 You should have your data in hand at this point.
 Time to see what you've discovered.
-You will share six key findings from your research (three key findings from qualitative research portion of project and three key findings from the quantitative research portion of the project).
+You will share six key findings from your research (three key findings from qualitative data (focus groups and/or interviews) and three key findings from the quantitative data (survey).
 Your discussion can be quite brief.
 You may want to use a table, or graphics, to summarize your quantitative findings.
 The point is to have done a rigorous analysis of the data and to identify findings of interest.
 3-5 pages, double spaced.
-Tables, graphics, etc. may require extra pages - that's ok.
+Tables, graphics, etc. may require extra pages -- that's ok.

 Final Products: A note about the final products you will be producing from this point forward.
-Your research project has involved two different research methods (qualitative and quantitative).
+Your research project has involved two different kinds of data (qualitative and quantitative).
 You have analyzed your quantitative data using basic statistics.
 You have turned your qualitative data from raw collected data into useable information.
 Now you are asked to produce three kinds of output:

-- (1) You will produce a research report, which we are calling a research compendium, much like a journal article or a white paper, describing your research strategy, your methods, and your findings, and your conclusions.
+- (1) You will produce a research report, which we are calling a research compendium, much like a journal article or a white paper, describing your research strategy, your methods, your findings, and your conclusions.
 This is a compendium of your work, an intellectual warehouse that you will have to demonstrate the extensive work you completed this year.
 Maximum: 20 pages, double spaced (not including appendices should include copies of data collection instruments in appendix, etc.). - (2) You will create an audience-specific written piece that is a much briefer, more focused and directed version of your research findings.
 You will define the audience and draft written materials that speak directly to them.
 The product can be a brochure, blog, editorial, press release, pamphlet, grant proposal, etc.. - (3) You will create an audience specific visual and oral presentation that very, very briefly describes your research strategy, methods, and findings.
 Again, you define the audience.
-This will have a 10 minute time limit.
+We'll let you know how much time you have.
 You are encouraged to explore unique and creative ways to portray the findings of your project.

-Draft of Presentation (Project, due March 1 at 6:00) This corresponds to item (3) above.
+Draft of Presentation (Project, due February 28) This corresponds to item (3) above.
 Although your presentation is the last thing you will do in class, you have the information to begin developing it now (see the February 23 assignment).
 You will be fine tuning your presentation until the day of presentations, but this will be a first step.
 Describe your approach to visually and orally presenting your results.
 The outputs are your Power Point presentation (or other presentation technology) and a 2-4 page, double-spaced written description that explains your presentation.